AaronMargosis/AaronLockerV2/README.md

 ### AaronLocker_EndpointTool.exe

 Command-line utility to perform full endpoint scans or single-directory scans on Windows endpoints to gather information from which to build AaronLocker/AppLocker rules.
 Writes output to UTF-8 encoded text file.

+(Note that the Parse-ScanFile.ps1 script can be useful for inspecting those results.)

+It is recommended that this tool be executed using the System account for full scans.

 Command-line syntax: